 Because our team handles all aspects of family law, we have a keen understanding of both the legal process and the courts in Boston, specifically Suffolk Probate and Family Court on New Chardon.

 Both parents have a vested interest in a child custody case, and we respect the rights and concerns of the children during this stressful process.
 Our goal is to reach an agreement that is acceptable to you and your ex if possible, and if not, to support you and fight for your rights in court and beyond.
-Contact our Boston family law lawyers at (617) 870-0907 to schedule a free consultation at our office in Faneuil Hall.
+Contact our Boston family law lawyers at (617) 870-0907 to schedule a free consultation at our office.

 As a municipality in the Commonwealth of Massachusetts, Boston follows the legal guidelines of Massachusetts.
 There are two types of custody: physical custody and legal custody.
 Physical custody deals with where the child lives most of the time.
 Legal custody has to do with decision-making power over the child, and Boston family courts encourage shared legal custody between the parents whenever possible.